johnson-li/microblog/hurricane/README.md

 Configurable parts
 ===
-The following lists all kinds of configurable parts that the project supports or will support. `[x]` means support while `[ ]` means to be support
+The following lists all kinds of configurable parts that the project supports or will support.

 - db vendor
     - [x] sqlite3